1. What is a Struck Off Company?

 If you are a director of a struck off company, it is important to seek legal advice as soon as possible to understand your rights and obligations.
 Some specific steps that you may need to take as a director of a struck off company include:

-b.
-Contact the relevant regulatory agency: You should contact the agency that struck off the company to find out what needs to be done to restore the company.
+- Contact the relevant regulatory agency to find out what needs to be done to restore the company.
 This may involve providing the agency with information about the company’s current status and any outstanding issues that need to be resolved.

-c.
-Gather the necessary documents: You will likely be required to provide certain documents, such as proof of the company’s debts and liabilities, in order to restore the company.
+- Gather the necessary documents.
+You will likely be required to provide certain documents, such as proof of the company’s debts and liabilities, in order to restore the company.
 It may also be necessary to provide documents such as financial statements and annual returns to demonstrate that the company is financially stable and has been properly maintaining its records.

-d.
-File an application to restore the company: In most cases, you will need to file an application with the relevant regulatory agency to restore the company.
+- File an application to restore the company.
+In most cases, you will need to file an application with the relevant regulatory agency to restore the company.
 This application should include any required supporting documents and fees.
 The specific requirements for the application will vary depending on the jurisdiction in which the company was incorporated.

-e.
-Attend a hearing, if required: In some cases, you may need to attend a hearing to present the case for restoring the company.
+- Attend a hearing, if required.
+In some cases, you may need to attend a hearing to present the case for restoring the company.
 This may involve answering questions about the company’s current status and the steps that have been taken to address any outstanding issues.

 6. What should a shareholder of a struck off company do?